-Realtors in Westchester and Long Island last year merged their systems into the New York MLS, which they’ve now renamed “OneKey,” they said Thursday.
+Realtors in Westchester and Long Island last year agreed to merge their systems into the New York MLS, which they’ve now renamed “OneKey,” they said Thursday.
 The platform currently has 47,000 listings stretching from the Catskills to Montauk, including the five boroughs of New York City, one of the only major U.S. cities without a centralized MLS.

 “When we partnered with the Long Island Board of Realtors, we set out to expand the size and scale of an MLS to create greater opportunities for our members,” Richard Haggerty, president of OneKey MLS and CEO of Hudson Gateway Association of Realtors said in a statement Thursday.

 Public clashes between brokerage firms and StreetEasy over the past two years have renewed calls for a single listings platform.
 The Real Estate Board of New York syndicated its RLS last year, but StreetEasy does not accept its feed.
 The RLS later tightened rules for data-sharing procedures and introduced fines for violators amid calls for better data.

 Still, Haggerty said the RLS is not a true MLS because it’s a back-office system with front-end plug-ins.
 (Efforts to make the RLS public facing have not come to fruition.)